 - PPD can affect as many as 10% of fathers as well.

 - Biological, psychological, and social factors play roles in predisposing women to develop postpartum depression.

 - There is no one test that definitively indicates that someone has PPD.

 - Treatment options for PPD include illness education, support groups, psychotherapy, and/or medication.
 Particular care is taken when considering medication given the potential risks of exposing an infant to the medications through breastfeeding.

 - Women who have suffered from postpartum depression are much more likely to have depression again sometime in the future.
 Children of a mother or father with PPD are at risk for emotional challenges.

 - Intensive nursing intervention can help prevent the development of postpartum depression.

 What is postpartum depression?
 Are there different types of postpartum depression?

 Notably, postpartum depression is not an illness that is exclusive to mothers.
 Fathers can experience it as well.
-In fact, it can affect as many as 10% of new fathers.
 As with women, symptoms in men can result in fathers having difficulty caring for themselves and for their children when suffering from postpartum depression.